mattlong/hermes/README.md

 It's a list of regular expression/method name pairs.
 Each incoming message is tested against the regexes until a match is found.
 On a match, the named instance method is invoked to handle the message instead of the default message-handling pipeline.

-Specify your creation as the `CLASS` of your chatroom:
+Specify the path to your creation as a string or the Class itself as the `CLASS` of your chatroom:

     from hermes import run_server, Chatroom